A force acting along the long axis of a member or vertically in a wall.

 Occurs in a structural element (such as a beam) when forces are applied at right angles to the element so that it bends.
 Bending moments produce tension on one side of the element and compression on the other side.

 Measures the properties of soil beneath the surface in a particular location.
+Sometimes referred to as a Scala penetrometer.

 Used to make reinforced concrete beams and columns stronger and more ductile so they can perform better in an earthquake.